JDoh31/INST377-Final/README.md

   CSS: Flexbox

-  Aim: To display the base stats of any pokemon the user wishes for at a fast rate.
+  Aim: To display the base stats of any pokemon the user wishes to see as a barchart at a fast rate.
 As long as the Pokemon is official and in the API, it should work.

 The Stats to be observed: